-The disturbance flow based approach to our main result is based on \cite{NT}, much of the notation is taken from there and some of the proofs are very similar however there are multiple places where new ideas are required to handle the generalization.
-While \cite{NT} allows the distribution of disturbances to be random only in that the location of the disturbance is chosen uniformly at random from around the circle we allow the disturbances to vary in size and shape both randomly and with location in space and time, the shape and size is also allowed to vary a lot more as we take the limit to small disturbances than is allowed in \cite{NT}.
+The disturbance flow based proof of our main result generalizes the main proof in \cite{NT}; much of the notation is taken from there and some of the proofs are very similar.
+However, there are multiple places where new ideas are required to handle the generalization.
+While \cite{NT} allows the distribution of disturbances to be random only in that the location of the disturbance is chosen uniformly at random from around the circle, we allow the disturbances to vary in size and shape both randomly and with location in space and time, the shape and size is also allowed to vary a lot more as we take the limit to small disturbances than is allowed in \cite{NT}.
 The new ideas in the proofs are first evident in the proof of Theorem \ref{singleconv}, showing that individual trajectories of suitable disturbance flows converge weakly, where the proof of tightness requires bounds that hold despite the possibly varying drift and diffusivity.
-The time reversal results in Section \ref{DisturbanceProof} are generalizations of those in \cite{NT} however the statement of our main result Theorem \ref{reversalidentify}, is not something that you would obviously expect and the proof had to be modified substantially to deal with the more general disturbance flows.
+The time reversal results in Section \ref{DisturbanceProof} are generalizations of those in \cite{NT}.
+However, the statement of our main result Theorem \ref{reversalidentify} is not something that you would obviously expect, and the proof had to be modified substantially to deal with the more general disturbance flows.

-The proof in section \ref{DirectProof} is original in idea as well as in detail.
-It is about the same length as the disturbance flow based proof, however the weaker version of our main result Theorem \ref{reversalLipschitz} (which is identical except it assumes that $a$ and $b$ are Lipschitz in time as well as space) is proved with a substantially smaller amount of work (about 5 pages after the statement has been made rigorous rather than 18) and might suffice for future applications.
-In particular it provides a short proof, without the use of disturbance flows, of the Brownian case which is Corollary 7.2 of \cite{NT}.
+The proof in Section \ref{DirectProof} is original in idea as well as in detail.
+While it is about the same length as the disturbance flow based proof, the weaker version of our main result Theorem \ref{reversalLipschitz} (which is identical except it assumes that $a$ and $b$ are Lipschitz in time as well as space) is proved with a substantially smaller amount of work (about 5 pages after the statement has been made rigorous rather than eighteen) and might suffice for future applications.
+In particular, it provides a short proof, without the use of disturbance flows, of the Brownian case which is Corollary 7.2 of \cite{NT}.